-He has held previous academic posts at the universities of Oxford, Leeds, Liverpool, Leuven (Belgium), and San Diego, where he was professor of theology and director of the Center for Catholic Thought and Culture.
+He held academic posts at the universities of Oxford, Leeds, Liverpool, Leuven (Belgium), and San Diego, where he was professor of theology and director of the Center for Catholic Thought and Culture.
 Mannion also held visiting professorships at the University of Tübingen, the Dominican Institute of Theology/St. Michael’s College, University of Toronto, and Chichester University.
 In addition, he was an honorary fellow of the Australian Catholic University, senior research fellow in public theology at the Centro per le Scienze Religiose of the Fondazione Bruno Kessler, a 2004 Coolidge Fellow at Union Theological Seminary/Columbia University, and a selected participant in the program on Teaching the Ethical, Legal and Social Implications of the Human Genome Project at Dartmouth College’s Ethics Institute.

 He served a full six-year term as founding co-chair of the Ecclesiology Program Unit of the American Academy of Religion (AAR) and continues to serve on the steering committees of both the AAR’s Ecclesiology and Vatican II Studies Program Units.
 In 2014 he was elected to membership of the American Theological Society and also serves on the editorial boards of Ecclesiology and Ecclesial Practices: the Journal of Ecclesiology, Ethnography and Congregational Studies.
 Mannion received a B.A.
 (Hons.) from King’s College at Cambridge University, followed by a M.St. and a D.Phil. from New College at Oxford University.